shashanka2a/GatoRyde-App/NOTIFICATION_SYSTEM.md

 # Notification System Documentation

-A comprehensive notification system for GatoRyde that handles booking status changes with email/SMS notifications, retry logic, and proper PII handling.
+A comprehensive notification system for Rydify that handles booking status changes with email/SMS notifications, retry logic, and proper PII handling.

 ## Features